mattcaron/misc_notes/install.jarvis.ubuntu.22.04.md

     disambiguation.

-     Also, if you just installed nut, but the UPS is already plugged in, you'll need to unplug and replug it to fire the notplug events.
+     Also, if you just installed nut, but the UPS is already plugged in, you'll need to unplug and replug it to fire the hotplug events.

      Start it: